If you have a passion for technology and enjoy learning new things, working as a programmer analyst may be a good fit for you.

 What is your current level of experience?

-Would you prefer getting started by taking online courses to build up the necessary skills like designing databases, coding, software development, and working with mainframes?
+Would you prefer to start with online courses to build up the necessary skills, such as designing databases, coding, software development, and working with mainframes?

 Do you want to pursue a formal degree?
 If so, do you want an on-campus or online experience?